AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/basics.md

 ### Editing a Fragment {#editing-fragment}

-You can open a fragment immediately after creating it, or by selecting it from the Assets console.
+You can open a fragment immediately after creating it, or by selecting it from the Content Fragments console (also from the Assets console).

 When the editor first opens you'll see: